LiTrans/litrans_web/content/news/bdscholar25.md

 <!--more-->

-Congratulations to Farzan Moosavi and Tareq Alsaleh, who are the recipients of the highly competitive 2025 [Bridging Divides](https://www.torontomu.ca/bridging-divides/) Scholarship sponsored by the [Canada First Research Excellence Fund](https://www.cfref-apogee.gc.ca/home-accueil-eng.aspx).
+Congratulations to Farzan Moosavi and Tareq Alsaleh, who are the recipients of the highly competitive 2025 [Bridging Divides](https://www.torontomu.ca/bridging-divides/) Scholarship, sponsored by the [Canada First Research Excellence Fund](https://www.cfref-apogee.gc.ca/home-accueil-eng.aspx).

 Farzan's doctoral research focuses on solving optimization problems related to on-demand last-mile delivery using advanced tools and techniques, including generative AI, reinforcement learning, and quantum computing.
 His research applications give particular consideration to improving mobility and accessibility for all segments of the urban population.